WVURAIL/dspira/.github/ARCHIVE_RETIREMENT.md

 The retired repositories' default branches contain forwarding notices only.
 Their Git history is intentionally retained until a separate deletion decision.

+## Software repository name swap

+On September 25, the original `gr-dspira` repository became the active `dspira-software` repository.
+Its GitHub repository ID is `139190089`.
+Its default branch includes the current software and both projects' Git histories.
+Its original star, fork, and contributor history remain attached to that repository.

+The former `dspira-software` repository now uses the name `gr-dspira`.
+Its GitHub repository ID is `1386771762`.
+It is archived and contains only the forwarding notice on its default branch.
+Both software issues moved to the active repository and retained their numbers.

+The `gr-dspira-preserved.zip` package remains an unchanged historical snapshot from before this swap.
+Verify repository IDs before any future deletion.
+Do not delete the active `dspira-software` repository.

 ## What was preserved

 `_data/preserved_repositories.json` records the original commits and checksums.